Posts - Bill - HR 5179 District of Columbia Attorney General Appointment Reform Act of 2025

 house 09/08/2025 - 119th Congress

-We are working to change how the Attorney General for the District of Columbia is selected by shifting the appointment power to the President, aligning the role more closely with the federal government’s oversight and control.
+We are working to change how the Attorney General for the District of Columbia is selected, shifting the appointment power to the President to align the office more closely with federal oversight.
+This aims to ensure greater consistency and coordination with national priorities.

 Congress.gov